psychemedia/storytelling-notes/pedlar-of-swaffham.md

 E. S. Hartland, [English fairy and other folk tales](https://archive.org/details/englishfairyothe00hartiala/page/76/mode/1up), 1906?, p76-7.

-See also: [The diary of Abraham De la Pryme, the Yorkshire antiquary](https://archive.org/details/diaryofabrahamde00delarich/page/218/mode/2up), The publictionos of the Surtees Society, vol. LIV, pp. 219-20, 1869.
+See also: [The diary of Abraham De la Pryme, the Yorkshire antiquary](https://archive.org/details/diaryofabrahamde00delarich/page/218/mode/2up), The publications of the Surtees Society, vol. LIV, pp. 219-20, 1869.

 THE PEDLAR OF SWAFFHAM. `[*Diary of Abraham dela Pryme*, p.
 220, under date 10 Nov.
 1699.
 (Surtees Society.)]`